Product was successfully added to your shopping cart.

 Lactose in Kefir

-All cultures (kefir grains, kombucha scobies, etc.) consume sugars in order to produce the favorable microorganisms found in the cultured foods that we love.
+All cultures (kefir grains, kombucha scobys, etc.) consume sugars in order to produce the acids and favorable microorganisms found in the cultured foods that we love.

-Kefir Culturing Time
+Milk Kefir Culturing Time

-As the kefir culture consumes the lactose, it produces acids that give kefir its signature tang.
-The more time it is given to culture, the more lactose it consumes and the more acids it produces.
-More acids present in the kefir equate to a tangier kefir.
+When milk is cultured into milk kefir, the culture consumes the lactose.
+The more time the milk kefir is given to culture, the more lactose is consumes and the more acids are produces.
+One of the best indications of how much lactose remains is the amount of acids in the end product.
+More acids present equate to a tangier milk kefir.

-Maturing Kefir Once it is Cultured
+Maturing Milk Kefir Once It Has Cultured

 |Milk Kefir Grains|

-|Milk Kefir Starter Culture|
+|Kefir Starter Culture|